-NEET 2016 Exam Day Guideline - The National Eligibility cum Entrance Test (NEET) 2016 Phase 2 examination is scheduled to be conducted on July 24, 2016 by Central Board of Secondary Education (CBSE) for admissions to 15% All India Quota seats in Government medical and dental colleges.
-Further, as per a Supreme Court’s ruling, admissions to central, private and deemed medical colleges and universities will be done on the basis of NEET 2016.
+NEET 2017 Exam Day Guidelines - The National Eligibility cum Entrance Test (NEET) 2017 is scheduled to be conducted on May 7 by Central Board of Secondary Education (CBSE) for admissions to 15% All India Quota seats in Government medical and dental colleges.
+Further, as per a Supreme Court’s ruling, admissions to central, private and deemed medical colleges and universities will be done on the basis of NEET 2017.

-As in the first Phase of NEET 2016 conducted on May 1, 2016, for the second phase, too, CBSE has announced some strict exam guidelines for candidates as well as their parents.
-Following incidences of malpractice in AIPMT 2015, CBSE has imposed certain strict restrictions, wherein students have been advised to wear ‘light colored clothes’ and half sleeves which do not have big buttons, badges etc. Further, ornaments like rings, earrings, nose pin, chain, necklace, pendants etc. would also have to be removed before entering the examination hall.
+CBSE has announced some strict exam guidelines for candidates as well as their parents.
+It has imposed certain strict restrictions, wherein students have been advised to wear ‘light colored clothes’ and half sleeves which do not have big buttons, badges, etc. Further, ornaments like rings, earrings, nose pin, chain, necklace, pendants, etc. will also have to be removed before entering the examination hall.

 1. Entry opens at 07:30 AM and closes on 09:30

-According to the guideline issued by CBSE, candidates have to reach the exam centres before 9.30 as no candidate will be allowed into the exam centre after the scheduled time.
-Students are also advised to confirm the location of their exam centre in advance so that there is no confusion on the day of the exam.
-Further, the conducting authority has advised candidates to reach their allotted exam centres 2 hours in advance so that they can avoid any unexpected delay due to the rainy season.
-NEET 2016 will be of three hours duration from 10:00 AM to 01:00 PM.
+According to the guidelines issued by CBSE, candidates have to reach the exam centres before 9.30 am as no candidate will be allowed to enter the exam centre after the scheduled time.
+They are also advised to confirm the location of their exam centre in advance so that there is no confusion on the exam day.
+Further, the conducting authority has advised candidates to reach their allotted exam centres two hours in advance so that they can avoid any unexpected delay.
+NEET 2017 will be of three hours duration to be held from 10:00 AM to 01:00 PM.

-Check below for the bell ringing schedule of NEET 2016 Phase-II
+Check below for bell ringing schedule of NEET 2017

 Number of bells